unfulvio/wp-php-console/readme.txt

 == Upgrade Notice ==

 = 1.4.0 =
-If you were installing this plugin by downloading a zip from the GitHub repo, please be aware to run `composer install` first
+If you were installing this plugin by downloading a zip directly from the GitHub repository, please be sure to run `composer install --no-dev` and then `composer dump-autoload --optimize --no-dev` first, or use the bundled grunt task `grunt build` to generate a working copy of the plugin (if using grunt, run `npm install` first).

 = 1.3.7 =
 To improve compatibility with other plugins, now stores session data in a file.